build-on-aws/content/posts/understanding-log-files-on-your-linux-system/index.md

 Applications developed to run on Linux can also create logs as evidenced by several sub-directories in the graphic.
 Print services write logs to the `./cups` sub-directory, and information captured by webservers is written to `./apache2`.
 Developers simply modify the code so that output is written to a location most suited for the application.
 As a best practice, developers can use a unique sub-directory to manage logs associated with each application.
 Two very important utilities found in the /var/log directory are `syslog` and `dmesg`.

 ### What is *Syslog*?
 Syslog is used for generating message logs and has been the standard on Linux systems for years.
 Recently, distributions have been updated to ship with `journald`, a utility used in conjunction with syslog for collecting and storing message data.
-The concept of syslog can be easily broken down into the following components,
+The concept of syslog can be easily broken down into the following components:

 1. The syslog *protocol* [RFC 5424](https://tools.ietf.org/html/rfc5424), which is a transport protocol that specifies how to transmit logs over the network.
 It is also the data format that defines the structure of a message.
 By default, syslog uses ports `514` for plaintext and `6514` to encrypt messages requiring additional security.
-2. The syslog _daemon_ process, for receiving and processing system messages.
+2. The syslog *daemon* process, for receiving and processing system messages.
 It listens for events through `/dev/log`, where applications write message details.
 Because of its flexibility, the daemon can write locally to the system or to a remote server making it possible to centralize event logs across a distributed, multi-server environment.
 There are different implementations of syslog including [rsyslogd](https://www.rsyslog.com/) and [syslog-ng](https://www.syslog-ng.com/).
 3. The syslog _message_, which is an event record structured using the syslog [message format](https://tools.ietf.org/html/rfc5424#section-6).
 A message is comprised of a standard header and body containing complete details about an event.

 Because syslog is able to forward messages to remote servers, it can send critical events to 3rd-party management platforms like SolarWinds, and New Relic, or to analytics tools like OpenSearch.
 Inside of these applications, data is stored, aggregated and visualized for further reporting and analysis.